Shomeshwar-K/-Set-Up-a-Virtualized-Environment-Using-Docker/README.md

 ---

 ### Create an AWS EC2 Instance
 1. Go to the AWS EC2 Dashboard.
 2. Launch a new EC2 instance with the Ubuntu AMI .
 3. Choose the t2.micro instance type (eligible for the AWS free tier).
 4. Configure the security group:
       - Add inbound rules to allow access to:
          - HTTP (port 80) from specific IP address or range (e.g., 0.0.0.0/0 for open access, or x.x.x.x/32 for a specific IP).
          - HTTPS (port 443) from specific IP address or range.
+         - Custom TCP (port 8080) from specific IP address or range.
          - SSH (port 22) only from trusted IPs (e.g., your IP or a restricted range like x.x.x.x/32 to ensure secure access).
 5. Download the SSH key pair to connect to the EC2 instance securely.
 6. Connect to the instance using PuTTY with the downloaded SSH key pair.